attentus/attentus-wp/README.md

 ## Development

-*attentus WP* is an in-house and continuously developing project by [attentus Gesellschaft für Marketing und Kommunikation mbH](https://www.attentus.com/) and is subject to its terms of use.
-It is being developed by [Kolja Nolte](mailto:nolte@attentus.com).
+*attentus WP* is an in-house project which is being developed continuously by [attentus Gesellschaft für Marketing und Kommunikation mbH](https://www.attentus.com/) and is subject to its terms of use.
+Current lead develpoer is [Kolja Nolte](mailto:nolte@attentus.com).

 ## License